Destinations Italy Umbria & Le Marche

 Fabriano, Marche

-Fabriano has been making fine paper since the 13th century — much of the parchment used by Michelangelo, Raphael, and the Vatican came from this town.
+Fabriano has been making fine paper since the 13th century; a 1514 letter by Michelangelo and a Raphael drawing have both been matched to Fabriano paper by watermark.
 The Museo della Carta runs working presses and a small atelier where you can try the cotton-rag technique yourself.
-Email ahead to reserve the workshop; the standard entry is walk-in.
+Email ahead to reserve the workshop; standard entry is walk-in.

 €7 entry€15–25 workshopEmail ahead